[Also read our election preview: East German state elections pose litmus test for coal exit plans]

 Climate and energy policy in Saxony

-In January 2019, Saxony’s state government decided to scrap a revision of the state’s energy and climate programme from 2012 which had been promised in the coalition agreement between SPD and CDU (2014).
+In January 2019, Saxony’s former state government decided to scrap a revision of the state’s energy and climate programme from 2012 which had been promised in the coalition agreement between SPD and CDU (2014).
 The update was meant to focus particularly on the expansion of renewables in Saxony, and its cancellation was criticised by several energy, transport, agricultural and environmental associations.
 Even before this political decision, a status report on the state by the German Renewable Energies Agency (AEE) concluded that Saxony’s energy policy stood “more for continuity than for change”.
-State premier Michael Kretschmer said in July that the federal government was “frightening” the population with the debate about climate action measures such as higher prices for fossil car fuels and domestic flights.
+State premier Michael Kretschmer said in July 2019 that the federal government was “frightening” the population with the debate about climate action measures such as higher prices for fossil car fuels and domestic flights.

 Saxony’s energy and climate programme from 2012 aims for a share of renewable sources in the state’s gross electricity consumption of 28 percent by 2022.
 The CDU and SPD’s coalition agreement from 2014 however stated that Saxony wants to gradually become independent of fossil fuels and vowed to orientate itself towards the federal government’s targets for renewable energy expansion (at the time) of 40-45 percent of gross electricity consumption by 2025 and 55-65 percent by 2035.